 - Jo McIntosh, Faculty Representative

-Students who wish to discuss an incident report are encouraged to contact the Dean of Students at 512-313-4304 to schedule an appointment.
+Students who wish to discuss an incident report are encouraged to schedule an appointment with the Dean of Students at 512-313-4310.

-Employees who wish to discuss an incident report are encouraged to contact the Director of Human Resources at 512-313-4475 to schedule an appointment.
+Employees who wish to discuss an incident report are encouraged to schedule an appointment with the Director of Human Resources at 512-313-4412.

-Anyone encountering a situation that requires immediate emergency services should call 911 or the Campus Police Department at 512-313-3311 for assistance, during regular business hours and during the evening, weekends, and holidays.
+Anyone encountering a situation that requires immediate emergency services should call 911 or the Campus Police Department at 512-313-3311 for assistance.

 Incident Reports will be acknowledged within two business days of receipt.